- Sydney

 Sea Acre Rainforest, Pacific Drive, Port Macquarie

-Coffee lovers will delight in this little café.
+Coffee lovers will delight in this charming little café.
 This espresso bar has mastered the art of seriously good coffee.
-And, if you're feeling particularly peckish, they have a small lunch selection that will tie you over.
-Located opposite the foreshore park, grab your coffee to go while you wander the along the Breakwall to spot a dolphin or two.
+And, if you're feeling particularly peckish, they have a small lunch selection that will tide you over.
+Located opposite the foreshore park, grab your coffee to go while you wander along the Breakwall to spot a dolphin or two.

 3/1 Murray Street, Port Macquarie